 Faculty members were asked about their experience teaching a variety of topics during the past two academic years and whether they taught the following content areas either as a separate course, embedded within a broader course, or both.
-Nearly all the faculty members participating in the Inventory reported teaching content related to "general domains of child development," "partnering with families to enhance children's learning in school and at home," and "observation, assessment, and documentation to inform teaching and learning" (see Figure 11).
-Faculty members were least likely to report having taught courses related to "fiscal procedures and management" and teaching strategies for science, technology, engineering, and math (STEM) content.
-Also of note, about one-quarter of faculty members teaching in bachelor's and graduate degree programs had not taught content related to teaching children with special needs.
-Faculty members reported that topics listed in the Inventory were most likely taught within a broader course or within a broader course and as a separate course (rather than only as a separate course).
+Nearly all the faculty members (86 percent or more) participating in the Inventory reported teaching content related to "general domains of child development," "partnering with families to enhance children's learning in school and at home," and "observation, assessment, and documentation to inform teaching and learning" (see Figure 11).
+Faculty members were least likely to report having taught courses related to "fiscal procedures and management," "adult supervision and learning," and teaching strategies for science, technology, engineering, and math (STEM) content.
+Also of note, about one-third of faculty members teaching in bachelor's and graduate degree programs had not taught content related to the development of mathematical understanding and teaching children with special needs.
+Faculty members reported that topics listed in the Inventory were most likely taught within a broader course (rather than only as a separate course or in both formats).